Senior Executive Assistant

 Sarah enjoys spending time with her family in her spare time.

-Suzanne is HAPPA’s Chief Officer’s Personal Assistant.
+Suzanne is HAPPA’s Senior Executive Assistant.
 Her role covers a variety of duties in the organisation.
 Suzanne provides confidential support to the leadership of HAPPA, enabling the organisation to realise its strategic goals and she supports the running of the office to maximise the effectiveness of a small team.
+Suzanne is responsible for HR within the organisation.

 Suzanne enjoys various activities in her spare time including jewellery making and hovercrafting.